shifty21/scone/resources/thoughts.md

 2. Demo
    1.  vault and vault-init cas registration
    2.  run vault-init grpc and initialize vault
-   3. Add vault commands to be executed for demo in script
+   3. Add vault commands to be executed for demo in script - done
    4.  register consul-template and demo-client in cas
-   5. Create script for mongodb intialization script
+   5. Create script for mongodb intialization script - done
    6.  run consul-template and demo-client, demo-client will watch configuration
 3. Setup thesis document
 4.  analyze benchmarking result and form graphs